LEAN-96/RAG-Demystified/README.md

 ## Lets break it down again:

-This represents the probability of generating the sequence ( y ) given the input ( x )
+This represents the probability of generating the sequence y  given the input 𝑥

 $$p_{\text{RAG-Sequence}}(y|x)$$
 ==
-This sums over the top-k relevant documents ( z ) retrieved based on the input ( x )
+This sums over the top-k relevant documents 𝑧 retrieved based on the input 𝑥

 $$\sum_{z \in \text{top-k}(p(z|x))}$$
 ==
-This term represents the probability that a document ( z )is relevant to the input ( 𝑥 ).
-It tells us how likely each document is to contain the information we need. x
+This term represents the probability that a document 𝑧 is relevant to the input 𝑥.
+It tells us how likely each document is to contain the information we need.

 $$p_n(z|x)$$
 ==
-This term represents the probability of generating the entire sequence ( 𝑦 ) given the input ( 𝑥 ) and the retrieved document ( 𝑧 ).
-It captures how well the document ( z ) helps in generating the answer.
+This term represents the probability of generating the entire sequence ( 𝑦 ) given the input 𝑥 and the retrieved document 𝑧.
+It captures how well the document 𝑧 helps in generating the answer.

 $$p_{\theta}(y|x, z)$$
 ==
 Here, ( 𝑦 ) is broken down into individual tokens (words or characters).
-For each token ( 𝑦𝑖 ) in the sequence, we calculate its probability given the input ( 𝑥 ), the document ( 𝑧 ), and all the previous tokens 𝑦1:𝑖−1.
+For each token ( 𝑦𝑖 ) in the sequence, we calculate its probability given the input 𝑥, the document 𝑧, and all the previous tokens 𝑦1:𝑖−1.
 We multiply these probabilities together to get the overall probability for the sequence.
 Each of these probabilities is weigthed by the parameters of the BART model (p θ) as well as the similarity that is determined the prior probability on that document which was retrieved.

 $$\prod_{i=1}^{N} p_{\theta}(y_i | x, z, y_{1:i-1})$$